Motherwell F.C.

+Owing to the town's history of steel production, the club is nicknamed "the Steelmen"; or "the Well" for short.
 Clad in their traditional claret and amber, Motherwell play their home matches at Fir Park and have done so since 1896.
 The club's main rivals over the years have been Hamilton Academical and Airdrieonians, due in part to their close geographical proximities.
 These matches are known as the Lanarkshire derby.

 The club have won four major trophies in domestic football: the Scottish League title in 1931–32, the Scottish Cup in 1951–52 and 1990–91, and the Scottish League Cup in 1950–51.

-Sports Illustrated has suggested Motherwell F.C.'s fans as the originators of the "Viking Thunder Clap", a supporting chant eventually popularised by the fans of the Iceland national football team, where fans stay silent and let out loud synchronised claps seconds apart, gradually speeding up; the chant received wider international attention during Euro 2016.
+Sports Illustrated has suggested Motherwell's fans as the originators of the "Viking Thunder Clap", a supporting chant eventually popularised by the fans of the Iceland national football team, where fans stay silent and let out loud synchronised claps seconds apart, gradually speeding up; the chant received wider international attention during Euro 2016.

 History

 Beginnings

-Motherwell FC was born on 17 May 1886, when representatives of the two main Motherwell works teams Glencairn FC and Alpha F.C. met in Baillie's pub in the town's Merry Street, and decided to merge the two teams with the aim of creating a club to represent the town as a whole at a higher footballing level.
+Motherwell was born on 17 May 1886, when representatives of the two main Motherwell works teams Glencairn FC and Alpha F.C. met in Baillie's pub in the town's Merry Street, and decided to merge the two teams with the aim of creating a club to represent the town as a whole at a higher footballing level.
 Motherwell's debut fixture proved to be a successful one as they overcame Hamilton Academical 3–2.

 Yearly table positions of Motherwell in the League.

 The early years proved somewhat chaotic as the club had little regular competition to play in, and matches would often start with players short, as men failed to turn up on time after their shifts in the local ironworks.
-On 5 August 1893 the decision was made to turn professional, and the club was consequently elected to the league, then being the only Lanarkshire side to compete at national level.
+On 5 August 1893, the decision was made to turn professional, and the club was consequently elected to the league, then being the only Lanarkshire side to compete at national level.

-Up until 1895 the club had played at a few different venues, including a site at Roman Road, and Dalziel Park.
+Up until 1895, the club had played at a few different venues, including a site at Roman Road, and Dalziel Park.
 The small pitch and muddy conditions at Dalziel Park were deemed unsuitable and Lord Hamilton granted a lease on a plot of land on his Dalzell estate.
 This new ground was named Fir Park and has remained the club's home for over 120 years.

 The following years saw the club grow, appointing their first and longest serving manager to date, John 'Sailor' Hunter, who would go on to steer the club into its most successful period.

-In 1913 the decision was made to change the club's colours from blue to the now signature claret and amber.
+In 1913, the decision was made to change the club's colours from blue to the now signature claret and amber.
 It is thought this was inspired by the success of Bradford City, who also sport claret and amber, although a more romantic version of events claims them to have been Lord Hamilton of Dalzell's racing colours.